2022 World Cup: How qualifying works around the world

 EUROPE (UEFA; 13 PLACES)

-Qualifying is not expected to begin until early 2021, with the next edition of the UEFA Nations League scheduled for September to November in 2020.
+Qualifying will begin March 2021, with the next edition of the UEFA Nations League scheduled for September to November in 2020.

 SOUTH AMERICA (CONMEBOL 4.5 PLACES)